 Cooling through ventilation

-We’re really pleased that as of June 2017 we’ve completed our first MVHR system with integrated cooling technology.
-As the UK weather moves generally warmer, these cooling options are going to become more and more important in the future.
+We’re really pleased that we’ve completed our first MVHR system with integrated cooling technology.
+As the UK weather moves generally warmer, these cooling options are going to become more and more important in the future as part of working out how to prevent overheating in homes during UK summers.